espruino/BangleApps/apps/ftclock/README.md

 ![screensot](screenshot.png) ![screenshot at 4:20](screenshot1.png)

-## Note
+## Generating `fourTwentyTz.js`

+Once in a while we need to regenerate it for 2 reasons:

+* One or more places got in or out of daylight saving time (DST) mode.
+* The database saying _when_ places enter/exit DST mode got updated.

-Once in a while, there'd be updates to the [timezone database](https://timezonedb.com/download) which would require updating `fourTwentyTz.js`.
-I'll do my best to release a new version every time this happens, but if you ever need to do this yourself, just run `python mkFourTwentyTz.py` (after downloading the timezone CSV files.
+I'll do my best to release a new version every time this happens, but if you ever need to do this yourself, here's how:

-See comment at the top of the script).
+* `cd` to the `ftclock` folder
+* If you haven't done so yet, run `npm install` there (this would create the `node_modules` folder).
+* Get and unzip the latest `timezone.csv.zip` from https://timezonedb.com/download
+* Run `npm run make`

 ## Creator